shreyassrinath/Deploy--AWS-ECS--Task-And--Service/Readme.md

 #### What is [Ansible](https://github.com/ansible/ansible)?

 Ansible is a radically simple IT automation platform that makes your applications and systems easier to deploy.
-Avoid writing scripts or custom code to deploy and update your applications— automate in a language that approaches plain English, using SSH, with no agents to install on remote systems.
+Avoid writing scripts or custom code to deploy and update your applications, automate in a language that approaches plain English, using SSH, with no agents to install on remote systems.

 ## Installation requirements

 * Install [VirtualBox](https://www.virtualbox.org/wiki/Downloads) and [Vagrant](https://www.vagrantup.com/downloads.html)
 * Clone this repo
+* Drop in AWS Credentials @ config/.aws/credentials folder.
+The aws credentials need to have permissions to create ecs tasks and services.
+For more information on AWS IAM refer [here](http://docs.aws.amazon.com/IAM/latest/UserGuide/introduction.html)

 ## Commands